Neil Edwards (footballer, born 1970): Coaching career

 In summer 2006 Edwards joined new Carlisle United manager Neil McDonald's backroom team as goalkeeping coach, but left to Bolton Wanderers to become their assistant goalkeeping coach to Fred Barber.

 In August 2009 he appeared in a Bolton Legends game for long serving goalkeeper Jussi Jääskeläinen in what was a warm up event prior to the main game against Hibernian.

+He joined Liverpool as U-18 goalkeeping coach ahead of the 2011–12 season.